Never-Ending Behavior-Cloning Agent for Robotic Manipulation: Introduction

-To address the aforementioned scenarios, we consider a practical challenging robot learning problem, \emph{i.e.}, \underline{N}ever-ending \underline{B}ehavior-cloning \underline{R}obot \underline{L}earning (NBRL), where an agent can perform continual learning on successive behavior-cloning manipulation tasks and counteract catastrophic forgetting from learned skills.
-Different from learning category-wise knowledge focused by most existing methods \cite{rebuffi2017icarl, wan2023lotus, dong2023heterogeneous}, we here take the attempt to rethink some attributes about skill-wise knowledge:
+To tackle the aforementioned challenges in real-world robotic applications, we formulate and introduce a practically significant problem framework, \emph{i.e.}, \underline{N}ever-ending \underline{B}ehavior-cloning \underline{R}obot \underline{L}earning (NBRL).
+As conceptually depicted in Fig.~\ref{fig: motivation}(b), the proposed NBRL framework empowers embodied agents to engage in never-ending skill acquisition through continual learning, while effectively mitigating catastrophic forgetting on learned skills.
+Different from learning category-wise knowledge focused by most existing methods \cite{rebuffi2017icarl, wan2023lotus, dong2023heterogeneous}, skill-wise knowledge encompasses object understanding, scene understanding, action semantics, language grounding, and operation sequences.
+We here take the attempt to rethink some attributes about skill-wise knowledge:

-\textbullet ~ \textbf{Skill-Shared Attribute} indicates that different complex skills possess shared knowledge, such as similar manipulated objects and 3D scenes understanding and so on.
+\textbullet ~ \textbf{Skill-Shared Attribute} indicates that different complex skills share common knowledge in object understanding, scene understanding, action semantics, language grounding, and operation sequences.
+For example, the action semantics of \textit{pouring} and the scene understanding required in both \textit{pouring water into a cup} and \textit{pouring juice into a bowl} illustrate this shared knowledge.
 We primarily investigate the consistency of skill-shared knowledge across various skills on semantics of 3D scenes, which plays a key role in addressing skill forgetting and achieving comprehensive understanding on 3D scenes.

-\textbullet ~ \textbf{Skill-Specific Attribute} originates from various factors such as distinct manipulation sequences, object recognition, motion primitives, and other distinct elements within each unique skill.
+\textbullet ~ \textbf{Skill-Specific Attribute} denotes the unique knowledge components associated with different skills, including object understanding, scene understanding, action semantics, language grounding, and operation sequences, \emph{e.g.}, distinguishing the object understanding of a \textit{cup} versus a \textit{bowl}, or task-specific variations in operation sequences.
 Focusing the embodied robot to learn skill-specific knowledge can effectively perform novel skills learning and tackle forgetting on past learned manipulation skills or tasks.